 Building on Ferrari et al.'s (2022) conceptualization of self-compassion as a dynamic process, we formulate four specific hypotheses to test the idea of a bipolar continuum in self-compassion using an EMA protocol.

 H1: A purely cross-sectional psychometric analysis conducted at a single time point may be insufficient to determine the dimensionality of self-compassion, as multiple CFA models with distinct theoretical implications can yield comparable goodness-of-fit indices (e.g., Bifactor ESEM vs. Correlated Two-Bifactor ESEM; Neff et al., 2019).
 In contrast, state-level CS and UCS are expected to exhibit distinct temporal dynamics, reflecting moment-to-moment regulatory processes in which increases in one component correspond to decreases in the other, depending on the context.
 These temporal fluctuations provide a richer and more nuanced understanding of the underlying structure of self-compassion.
-To rigorously test the Bipolar Continuum Hypothesis, we will examine the factor structure of state self-compassion using EMA data analyzed through multilevel CFA models, capitalizing on the within-person temporal dynamics captured by this approach.
+To rigorously test the Bipolar Continuum Hypothesis, we will examine the reliability and the factor structure of state self-compassion using EMA data analyzed through multilevel CFA models, capitalizing on the within-person temporal dynamics captured by this approach.

 H2: The Bipolar Continuum Hypothesis posits that the valence of contextual situations should have equal, opposite, and symmetric effects on the two components of self-compassion (CS and UCS) when examined separately.
 Each component can be modeled independently using a hierarchical Bayesian regression framework, with predictors representing contextual valence dimensions.
 If the hypothesis holds, we expect the regression coefficients for CS and UCS to be of comparable magnitude but opposite in sign, reflecting their inherent interdependence within the bipolar continuum.